 This medicine will be administered under medical supervision.

-Methylprednisolone Alphapharm must be administered by injection (intravenous or intramuscular).
-It must not be given intrathecally,
+Methylprednisolone Alphapharm must be administered by intravenous or intramuscular injection.
+It must not be given in the

 Methylprednisolone Alphapharm powder is reconstituted with Sterile Water for Injections by your doctor or pharmacist.